 The cash transfer policy of the European Union (PSD2) created the opportunity to introduce a number of innovative digital services simpler and safer.
-The cash transfer policy of the European Union (PSD2) created the opportunity to introduce a number of innovative digital services simpler and safer.
-Based on these, it is possible to replace strict customer identification by an intelligent, innovative system, which was introduced at the Budapest Bank from October 7, 2021, which frequently monitors repetitive Internet bank card purchases.
+Based on these, it is possible to replace strict customer identification by an intelligent, innovative system which frequently monitors repetitive Internet bank card purchases.
 In this way, trustworthy traders already identified, will no more be required for repeated strict customer authentication.
 All this makes the online credit card payment process more comfortable.